 Hristov, J. (2020).
 The Capital-State Nexus and its War on Women.
 In Caliskan, G. (Ed.), Globalizing Gender, Gendering Globalization: Post-Colonial Perspectives.
 Toronto: Oxford University Press Canada.

-Hristov, J. Theorizing Non-State Armed Actors in the Era of Economic Globalization: Beyond the Criminal and the Terrorist.
-In Hristov, J., Sprague, J., and Tauss, A. (Eds.).
-Paramilitary Groups and the State under Globalization: Political Violence, Elites, and Security [under contract with Routledge].
+Hristov, J. and Bushra, L. (2022).
+Theorizing Non-State Armed Actors in the Era of Economic Globalization: Beyond the Criminal and the Terrorist.
+In Hristov, J., Sprague, J. and Tauss, A. (Eds.), Paramilitary groups and the State under Globalization: Political Violence, Elites, and Security. [forthcoming Routledge Jan 2022].

-Hristov, J. and Spring, K. Paramilitarism in Progress: the Low-Intensity War against Popular Mobilizations in Honduras.
-In Hristov, J., Sprague, J., and Tauss, A. (Eds.).
-Paramilitary Groups and the State under Globalization: Political Violence, Elites, and Security. [under contract with Routledge].
+Hristov, J. and Spring, K. Paramilitarism in Progress: the Low-Intensity War against Popular Mobilizations Honduras.
+In Hristov, J., Sprague, J., and Tauss, A. (Eds.), Paramilitary groups and the State under Globalization: Political Violence, Elites, and Security. [forthcoming Routledge Jan 2022].

 Hristov, J. (2016).
 The Colombian Peace Accords: From Repression to Concession to the Possibility for Real Change or Betrayal.
 The Pluto Press Blog. https://www.plutobooks.com/blog/the-colombian-peace-accords-by-jasmin-hristov/